codeforcash/croupier/RULES.md

 If one enters the sweepstakes three times in a row, with a paid bet at or above the blinds threshold, without any other participant adding a paid bet, then a powerup will be randomly awarded.

-If one enters the sweepstakes ten times in a row, with a free bet (see "No purchase necessary"), without any other participant adding a free bet, then a powerup will be randomly awarded.
+If one enters the sweepstakes three times in a row, with a free bet (see "No purchase necessary"), without any other participant adding a free bet, then a powerup will be randomly awarded.

 ☢️: Go nuclear and play everyone's powerups in the order they were received